CANNABIS PRODUCTS: OIL

 CO2 Supercritical extraction: CO2 extraction is achieved through the use of high pressure and very low temperatures.
 One of the more technical ways to extract cannabis oil it requires the use of special machinery to compress and turn Carbon Dioxide gas into its liquid form which is then pushed through the Cannabis Plant material removing the oils from it.
 This process has a number of benefits over traditional solvent extraction processes but the main one is that it doesn’t use a dangerous solvent.
 CO2, once it’s brought back to room temperature and pressure just evaporates away on its own with no additional purges needed to purify the oil.

-There are over 100 different Cannabinoid compounds in Cannabis and as time goes on we will discover more and understand the benefits of them, leading to new formulas with more specific uses for symptom relief.
+There are over 100 different Cannabinoid compounds across the spectrum of Cannabis Products and as time goes on we will discover more and understand the benefits of them, leading to new formulas with more specific uses for symptom relief.